PalamaraLab/HapNe/read_me.md

 2. **I get a flat output with small confidence intervals**

    Check the summary message in the output folder.
 This situation is generally encountered when there is no signal in the dataset, and HapNe relies on its prior (flat demographic history).
+This scenario is flagged by a warning in the summary message.

 ### HapNe-LD
 1. **The summary message contains a warning about CCLD**